Meet the Team

 Tim has been living in the Puget Sound area for the past 26 years, sailing and racing on a number of boats in the PHRF fleet, most notably are Wildthing (Owner, Ed Jacobs), and Gardyloo (Owner, Eric Nelson).
 Prior to moving to Washington Tim lived in Southern California, sailing, racing, and instructing on Hobie Cats and other dinghies.
 Currently he lives in Gig Harbor aboard his Beneteau 46, Odin.
 In his professional life, Tim has spent time as a teacher, principal, superintendent, and now is the head of the State agency that supports all school board members in Washington.
-He also sits on the board of directors for several non-profits and is a member of Corinthian Yacht Club Tacoma and Tacoma Yacht Club, where he serves on the committee for youth sailing.
+He also sits on the board of directors for several non-profits and is a member of Corinthian Yacht Club Tacoma, where he serves on the committee for youth sailing.

 Courtney is an Sr. User Experience Designer at DocuSign.
 Courtney dedicates her career to discovery ways to simplify the most complex situations and experiences.
 She is also a UX instructor at the Seattle School of Visual Concepts and continues work with young women eager to enter the tech industry.